 What is FELC?

 FELC sessions have been conducted in North Carolina, South Carolina, Florida, Texas and even the South American country of Uruguay.
 In 2002, the Helms Center partnered with Tecnologico de Monterrey’s high school division, Prepa Tec, to take FELC to Mexican high school students.
-FELC is now a regular part of Prepa Tec’s after-school offerings across its six campuses.
+FELC is now a part of Prepa Tec’s school curriculum.

 What do students learn?